home-assistant/home-assistant.io/source/getting-started/integration.markdown

    - Select **Add entry**, give it a name and define your options.
    - Select the country of interest.
 3. That's it! {% icon "mdi:party-popper" %}
-   - {% icon "mdi:checkbox-outline" %} You gained an overview of the integrations page and know where to find the integration details page, the sensor info page, and the entities table.
+   - {% icon "mdi:checkbox-outline" %} You have gained an overview of the integrations page and know where to find the integration details page, the sensor info page, and the entities table.
-   - {% icon "mdi:checkbox-outline" %} You learned to rename, modify, and delete an integration.
+   - {% icon "mdi:checkbox-outline" %} You have learned to rename, modify, and delete an integration.
    - If you want to find more integrations, checkout the [integration documentation](/integrations/workday/).
    - We are now ready to use **Workday** in an automation.